-The Combined Authority and our partners continue to deliver through a period of ongoing socio-economic change.
+With our partners, we continue to deliver through a period of ongoing socio-economic change.

 We work to implement West Yorkshire's £1.8 billion devolution deal and with partners to agree how we will invest this funding against the priorities of our West Yorkshire Investment Strategy.